CS2 Scams: How to protect yourself from all kinds of scams

 Protect against all types and methods of CS2 skin scams

-Scams are and always have been a big problem in Counter Strike.
-For this reason, it is unfortunately important that every skin owner deals with this issue in order to protect their valuable items.
+Scams have always been a major problem in Counter-Strike.
+For this reason, it is unfortunately important for every skin owner to familiarize themselves with this issue in order to protect their valuable items.

-We will first discuss the most important security measures to prevent a scam.
-Then we will briefly explain all known types of scams so that you can recognize them quickly.
-Finally, we will give you tips on what you should do if you have fallen victim to a scam.
+First, we’ll go over the most important safety measures to help you prevent scams.
+Next, we’ll briefly explain all the known types of scams so you can spot them quickly.
+Finally, we’ll give you tips on what to do if you’ve fallen victim to a scam.

 1. activate Steam Guard (two-factor authentication)

-Steam Guard is the best and easiest tool to protect yourself against scammers.
-Steam Guard activates two-factor authentication, which means that a security code is required in addition to the username and password when logging in on unknown devices.
+Steam Guard is the best and easiest way to protect yourself against scammers.
+Steam Guard enables two-factor authentication, which requires a security code in addition to your username and password when logging in on unfamiliar devices.

-The Steam Guard code can be received either by email or via the Steam app on your cell phone.
-We strongly recommend choosing the option with the Steam app on your cell phone, as it offers significantly more security than the email option.
-If your computer is hacked or a keylogger is installed, the scammers will probably also have access to your email and the two-factor authentication will be useless.
-It is therefore much better to have Steam Guard on an external device, i.e. your cell phone.
+You can receive the Steam Guard code either via email or through the Steam app on your phone.
+We strongly recommend using the Steam app on your phone, as it offers significantly more security than the email option.
+If your computer is hacked or a keylogger is installed, the scammers will likely also have access to your email, rendering two-factor authentication useless.
+Therefore, it’s much better to have Steam Guard set up on an external device—that is, your phone.

-The safest option would even be to use an extra cell phone for Steam Guard, which is not used for anything other than Steam Guard.
-Consider whether you still have an old cell phone that you can use for Steam Guard.
+The safest option would actually be to use a separate cell phone for Steam Guard—one that’s used for nothing else but Steam Guard.
+Think about whether you might still have an old cell phone that you could use for Steam Guard.

 2. do not click on any links (Steam, e-mail, Discord, etc.)

-One of the most important points to protect yourself is not to click on any links.
-Especially with people you don't know, you have to be careful and should never click on links.
-But you also need to be careful with friends, as their account could have been hacked or the scammers have done a very good job of replicating your friend's account.
-Meanwhile, scammers have developed many tactics to convince victims to click on links, both on Steam and Discord, as well as in emails.
+One of the most important ways to protect yourself is to avoid clicking on links.
+You need to be especially careful with people you don’t know, and ideally, you should never click on links.
+But you also need to be careful with friends—their account might have been hacked, or the scammers might have created a very convincing copy of your friend’s account.
+Scammers have now developed many tactics to convince victims to click on links, whether on Steam, Discord, or in emails.

-Even if the links look official at first glance, this doesn't mean anything.
-Scammers often use domains that look very similar to the original domains.
-The pages on the domain are also usually one-to-one copies of the original site, but if you try to log in, the scammers will steal your account details.
+Even if the links look official at first glance, that doesn't mean anything—scammers often use domains that look very similar to the original ones.
+The pages on the domain are usually exact copies of the original site, but if you try to log in, the scammers will steal your account information.

 Therefore, you should only click on links where you are 100% sure that they are correct and secure.

-If you end up on a website that asks you to log in with your Steam account, you must be very careful.
-We recommend that you never log in to a website outside of the official Steam pages to ensure that your account data is not stolen.
+If you ever come across a website that asks you to log in with your Steam account, you need to be very careful.
+We recommend that you never log in on any website other than the official Steam sites to ensure that your account information isn't stolen.

 4. unique and strong password

 You should use a strong and unique password for both Steam and your linked email address.
-A strong password makes it much harder for scammers to crack your Steam account and steal your items.
-Consider whether you should even use a password manager to use very strong randomly generated passwords.
+A secure password makes it much harder for scammers to hack into your Steam account and steal your items.
+Consider using a password manager to generate very strong, randomly generated passwords.

-Also remember never to save your password on your computer or write it down in a text document.
-If hackers gain access to your computer, they would have direct access to your account.
+Also, remember never to save your password on your computer or write it down in a text document.
+If hackers were to gain access to your computer, they would have direct access to your account.

 If you have not yet verified your email with Steam, you should do so immediately to make your account more secure.